MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

 To restore suggested content to its previous version, select **More options**, and then select **Restore last version**.

-## Add or remove meeting suggestion
+## Add or remove meeting suggestions

 By default, a meeting time is not included in the suggested content.
 If a customer has requested a meeting at a certain time and mentioned the same in an email, the meeting time is included in the suggested content.
 The meeting time displayed in the suggested content is in your time zone.

 ### Add a meeting time suggestion

 If you want to have a meeting with a customer, you can include a meeting time in the suggested content.
-The meeting time suggested is the first available slot in your calendar.
+Three meeting time slots, first available in your calendar, are suggested.
+You can choose one or more meeting time slots to include in the suggested content.

 1. Generate the suggested content using an appropriate response category.

 1. Select **Adjust draft**.

-1. Under **Suggest a meeting time**, select the meeting time displayed.
+1. Under **Suggest a meeting time**, select the meeting time you want to include in the suggested content.

    :::image type="content" source="media/meeting-time.png" alt-text="Screenshot showing the meeting time selected.":::